Vyral/katie-evans/_posts/2019-02-05-a-5-point-quality-checklist-for-remodeled-homes.md

 {% include youtube.html %}

-When you search the market for remodelled homes, what can you do to distinguish a spectacular flip from a spectacular flop?&nbsp;
+When you search the market for remodeled homes, what can you do to distinguish a spectacular flip from a spectacular flop?&nbsp;

 The first thing you need to do is order a home inspection from an experienced expert, but, after that, there are five main factors to consider:&nbsp;